EarlGlynn/CharacterCount/README.md

  F    46    6   3   7   34   0  25  33  61   4 11  14  22  14  51  493
 ```

-This is typical of the pattern for a binary EXE file.
+This is a typical pattern for a binary EXE file.

 ## Background

 In the early 1980s I had a [Heathkit H89 computer](https://en.wikipedia.org/wiki/Zenith_Z-89) with a [H14 printer](https://www.manualslib.com/manual/901753/Heathkit-H14.html).
-When I tried to print text files downloaded from various places, noise characters sometimes appeared because of noisy phone lines.
+When I tried to print text files downloaded from various places, random noise characters sometimes appeared because of noisy phone lines.
 Printing files with the "wrong" noise characters would burn out the print head!
 This was frustrating and expensive.  "charcount" was a way to find if a file was safe to print.
 In the end, I gave the printer away because it was too unreliable.

 Later in the 80s, I struggled to make sense of a file that was half ASCII and half EBCDIC.
 That was a pain to sort out.
 "Seeing" unprintable characters was only possible by displaying a hex dump of a file.